DaviDevMod/focus-trap/packages/single-focus-trap/README.md

   Alternatively, you can specify the element which you want receive the focus after the trap is demolished.

 - **lock**
-  By default, clicks on elements that are not descendant of the `root` are prevented.
+  By default, clicks on elements that are not contained in any of the `roots` elements are prevented.
   If `lock` is set to `false`, clicks will behave as usual.
   If `lock` is provided as a funciton, it will be used as the trap's event handler for clicks outside of the trap.